JettIsOnTheNet/Awesome-Cheat-Sheets-for-Memory-Hacking/README.md

 # Awesome_Cheat_Sheets
 This is a list of my cheat sheets.
 I work in so many languages and tools that having quick reference is valuable.
 I try to strike a balance between enough depth to be useful for search, but enough brevity that it is quick to scan.
-Before diving back in to something, I scan the sheet in 1 minute to catch my bearings.
+Before diving back in to something, I scan the sheet in for a few minutes to catch my bearings, and keep it open for quick reference while I am working.

 Maybe these will help yo us well.
 Enjoy.